 Implement logging and monitoring

-AWS, GCP, and Azure recommend that you implement logging and monitoring for your cloud environment.
+AWS, Google Cloud, and Azure recommend that you implement logging and monitoring for your cloud environment.
 All three vendors provide these features.

-For AWS, you can use one of the following services:
+For AWS IAM, you can use one of the following IAM services:

 - AWS CloudTrail